cakephp/docs/pt/development/testing.rst

         }
     }

-Here, we call ``usd()`` with different parameters and tell the test suite to check if the returned values are equal to what is expected.

-Save this and execute the test.
-You should see a green bar and messaging indicating 1 pass and 4 assertions.

-When you are testing a Helper which uses other helpers, be sure to mock the View clases ``loadHelpers`` method.

 Aqui, chamamos ``usd()`` com parâmetros diferentes e dizemos ao conjunto de testes para verificar se os valores retornados são iguais ao esperado.